Full list of Nuggets

 An alternative approach is to form a fibre composite shell, which is then bonded completely around the column.
 The gap between the column and the shell can be filled with expanding grout, which has the effect of applying a hoop prestress to the concrete.

 The columns of several major highway bridges have been strengthened, mainly to improve their impact resistance.
 The first in the UK was the Bible Christian Bridge in Cornwall.
 Columns have been strengthened in a number of buildings and multi-storey car-parks.

-Design guidance is given in Concrete Society Technical Report 55, along with guidance on site operations, surface preparation, quality control etc. Guidance on some aspects of bridge strengthening is given in Highways Agency (now Highways England) documents.
+Design guidance is given in Concrete Society Technical Report 55, along with guidance on site operations, surface preparation, quality control etc. Guidance on some aspects of bridge strengthening is given in Highways England documents.